SamhithPola2025/AOC-2025/README.md

 Sorting the ranges upfront and merging them in a single pass ensured that the solution was efficient, with a time complexity of (O(n \log n)) due to the sorting step.

 ### Day 6
+For more context, view the problem [here](https://adventofcode.com/2025/day/6) Now, I wont be going into exact details of how I went about solving this in the following 2-3 paragraphs, but this is just the general method and thought process I went with.
+If you want to see the exact solution, refer to [this](day06/day6.py).

+#### Problem Overview
+The Elves’ kitchen has a **math worksheet** where problems are arranged vertically in columns.
+Each problem consists of numbers, and the last row gives the operator (`+` or `*`) to apply to the column of numbers above it.

+- **Part 1:** Read the numbers **as-is**, column by column.
+- **Part 2:** Cephalopod math reads numbers **right-to-left**, with each column of digits forming a number from top to bottom.

+The task is to compute the **grand total** of all problems.

+I did this problem in Python because I couldn't get it to work in C++ and python reduced the scope for errors, I may transalate this into C++ tommorrow if I have time.
+This problem had a rather tricky algorithm, but that's not why I got 3 hours in total.
+Advent of Code tracks your time from when it releases and I happend to have done it 1 hour late.

+### Day 7

 #### Part 1:

 #### Part 2: